Seattle City Light: History

 Public responsibility for electrical energy in Seattle dates to 1890 with creation of the Department of Lighting and Water Works.
 In 1902, Seattle voters passed a bond issue to develop hydroelectric power on the Cedar River under the administration of the Water Department.
 Electricity from this development began to serve Seattle in 1905.
 A City Charter amendment in 1910 created the Lighting Department.
 Under the leadership of Superintendent James D. Ross, the department developed the Skagit River Hydroelectric Project, which began supplying power in 1924.
 As superintendent, Ross instituted programs to make Seattle City Light a national model for municipal ownership, such as encouraging the use of electricity for home heating, cooking, and other appliances, and directly selling appliances to customers.
 He staffed each branch office with an appliance salesman, and arranged for home economists to give lessons on new labor-saving devices.
 City Light's program of offering free appliance repair, which began in 1910, was ended by a disastrous drought in 1977 that impacted hydropower capacity.

 Both public and private power were supplied to Seattle until 1951 when the City purchased the private electrical power supply operations, making the Lighting Department the sole supplier.
 The Boundary Project in northern Washington began operation in 1967 and currently supplies over half of City Light's power generation.
 Approximately ten percent of City Light's income comes from the sale of surplus energy to customers in the Northwest and Southwest.
 The current name of the agency was adopted in 1978 when the Department was reorganized.

 In 1957, City Light was one of 17 utilities to join the Washington Public Power Supply System (later named Energy Northwest), a municipal corporation, to combine resources and build facilities.

 In 2014, City Light completed the installation of 41,000 LED street lights along residential streets.
-Installation of LED streetlights on arterial streets started in 2015 and is expected to be complete by the end of 2018.
+Installation of LED streetlights on arterial streets started in 2015 and was expected to be complete by the end of 2018.

 The utility's former CEO, Jorge Carrasco, entered a dispute with brand.com over search result "scrubbing" in 2014.